-How Total Rewards Is Changing in 2021 and What You Need to Do
+The Future of Total Rewards – And What You Need to Do Now

 We’ve talked before about how it’s sometimes hard to communicate Total Rewards to employees, especially younger workers.
 Employees don’t always see beyond their paycheck, and employers struggle to show the value of less tangible benefits.

-After the events of 2020, all of that is about to change.
+After the events of the pandemic, all of that is about to change.

 A great employee Total Rewards package is essential for building this kind of mutually beneficial relationship.
 But to get the package right, you have to understand how the world has changed since last year.

-The WorldAtWork Total Rewards model includes five elements that comprise employee compensation.
-Let’s take a look at what each of these will mean in 2021
+The WorldAtWork Total Rewards model includes five elements that comprise employee total compensation.
+Let’s take a look at what each of these will mean for the future of total rewards.

 Health insurance takes on new importance in the current climate, especially when employees’ partners might have lost their health cover.
-There’s also a greater demand for paid sick leave right now, as well as flexible working patterns that allow employees to manage other commitments.
-Work-from-home options were popular before the pandemic, and will be even more popular throughout 2021.
+There’s also a greater demand for paid time off right now, as well as flexible working patterns that allow employees to manage other commitments.
+Work-from-home options were popular part of the benefits package before the pandemic, and will be even more popular in the future.

 Most employers did an impressive job of rising to the challenge of Covid-19.
-Companies quickly shifted to remote work while implementing on-site safety measures.
-The challenge in 2021 is to keep this effort going.
+Companies quickly shifted to a remote work environment while implementing on-site safety measures.
+The challenge in the year ahead is to keep this effort going.
 The upheaval of the past year has created a great deal of stress and anxiety.
-Employers can counter this by investing in Employee Assistance Programs, offering mindfulness and relaxation tools, and encouraging healthy living.
+Employers can counter this by investing in Employee Assistance Programs, offering mindfulness and relaxation tools as part of the total rewards package.

 Any restructuring will involve moving employees around and redistributing responsibility.
 To make a success of this, employers need to step up their training and development programs.
-While there’s a lot going on right now, it’s also important to keep an eye on the future by investing in managerial development programs and succession planning.
-From an employee’s perspective, development is more important than ever.
-Now is not the time for your career to stagnate.
+While there’s a lot going on right now, it’s also important to keep an eye on the future by investing in career development programs and succession planning.
+From an employee’s perspective, development opportunities are more important than ever.
+Now is not the time for anyone's career to stagnate.

 People performed extraordinary feats in recent months.
 In the face of unprecedented levels of disruption, they’ve continued to hit targets and satisfy customers.
-Employers have to equally step up their recognition efforts and show their appreciation for hard work.
-This may require some creativity – you can’t organize a team lunch when everyone is working remotely.
+Employers have to equally step up their performance recognition efforts and show their appreciation for hard work.
+Remote worker recognition programs may require some creativity – you can’t organize a team lunch when everyone is working remotely.

 Every crisis is an opportunity.
-For employers, this is a chance to reboot the current Total Rewards strategy and use it to drive engagement, enthusiasm, and excellence.
+For employers, this is a chance to reboot their approach to implementing a Total Rewards strategy.
+You can take this opportunity to drive engagement, enthusiasm, and excellence.

-Here are a few tips for a new Total Rewards strategy:1) Listen to employees
+Here are a few tips for a new Total Rewards strategy:

 Employee feedback can tell you a lot about your current Total Rewards strategy.
 Use pulse surveys and other tools to get an idea of their needs and concerns.
 Compare this data to previous results to see how things have changed since the pandemic.